allianceport/Guest-Reception-to-Slack/readme.md

-# this is readme kera
+# this is readme

+* outline

+guest reception from ipad to slack by kera